peeweek/VFXDoc/docs/shaders/math.md

 ### Fractional Part (Frac) and Modulo

 Fractional part removes then integer part of a number and leaves us only with its fraction of 1.
-It is roughly the same as a Modulo of 1.
+It is roughly the same as a Modulo 1.

 ![Fractional Part of X, in green](img/frac-func.PNG)